 I have done this again and again.
 I’m not sure “I could survive on this alone.” applies to potato chip…

 Notes: My microwave is a newer 1200w Kenmore.
 Adjust times accordingly.
 If your microwave does not have a turntable or you don’t have a mandolin, you are going to have a hard time pulling this off.
 Also the there is a fine point between crispy wonderfulness and burnt.
-During the last minute you have to watch carefully.
+During the last minute, you have to watch carefully.
 They will firm up some on cooling.
 The amount of oil/PAM that you use will effect cooking time.
 Lastly, as you do multiple batches, the cooking time decrease.
-This may be the turntable heating up or the mystery of the microwave… who knows?
+This may be the turntable heating up or the mystery of the microwave, who knows?

 Scrub and wash your potatoes.
 Peeling is optional.

 Slice THIN with a mandolin.
-If you cut with a knife, that is about 1/16 inch thick and it needs to be consistent thickness.
+If you cut with a knife, that is about 1/16 inch thick, and it needs to be consistent thickness.

 Soak in salt water.
 A couple of cups with about a tablespoon per cup.
 Only a few minutes.

-Put parchment paper on the turntable tray for the microwave.
+Put parchment paper on the turntable tray in the microwave.
 Fold under extra so the table will turn without the paper touching the sides of the microwave.
 Give the parchment a light spray of PAM.